For a stunning example of the Sun square North Node, read on!

-Told she could not study Mathematics (too unfeminine) this Sagittarius with a S-Load of Taurus (Moon, North Node, Mars and Saturn) studied it anyway.
-Then she became a physicist, philosopher and author, playing a vital role in the development of 18th Century science and culture.
+Told she could not study Mathematics (too unfeminine) Emilie studied it anyway.
+Then she became a physicist, philosopher, and author.

-She had kids, she lobbied hard for girls secondary school education, she wrote a critical analysis of the entire bible, published a book on “happiness for women” and devised “an ingenious financing arrangement” to pay off her gambling debts.
-She basically invented financial derivatives.
+She lobbied hard for girls secondary school education, wrote a critical analysis of the entire Bible and self-published a book on “happiness for women.”

-Horribly, this super-gifted and audacious woman died in childbirth at her Uranus Opposition, in her early 40s.
+Tragically, this super-gifted and audacious woman died in childbirth at Uranus Opposition, in her early 40s.

 Here, the Sun square Node delineation from my Astral DNA report.

 Sun square North Node

 Sun square North Node people are often at a crossroads but they like it that way.
 The path of least resistance is not for them.
 You see this aspect in people who have a clear heritage or established destiny that they thwart in order to be themselves.
 They’re not casual.
 They are super-aware of how choices affect one’s life.